Jobs

 Testing

 To help you develop your jobs, Keel makes them available within tests.
+When calling a job from your test make sure to await it.

 jobs/email-new-customer-report.test.ts